- Books, Literature, and Writing

 Supernatural Series (based on the Tv series)

 R.L.
 Stine this author knows how to chill teens bones.
-The author has had two runs that I know of, of his stories being turned into Tv movies or used as a series!
+The author has had two runs that I know of, of his GOOSEBUMPS stories and have beenturned into Tv series or movies!

 The Books we grew up with (not sure if in right age group)